Building Digital Competence

 Across the world over recent years, governments, international organizations and the private sector have been developing frameworks for digital competence which support citizens, policy-makers and practitioners to understand the skills required in the 21st century digital world.
 In technical and vocational education and training (TVET), the development of students’ digital skills and competence play a key role in preparing them for effective functioning in the digital economy and society.

 The webinar is set to include inputs from organizations leading on the development of digital competence frameworks at the country and international level.
 It will also outline new ways forward for extending access to digital competency for all.

-- Riina Vuorikari, Joint Research Centre (JRC) European Commission
+Riina Vuorikari/Anastasia Economou, Joint Research Centre (JRC) European Commission

 DigComp/DigCompEdu – defining digital competences for teachers and learners (and citizens) at the regional level (legal status, defining key features, actions to encourage take-up, e.g. SELFIE)

 | Jolien Van Uden/Olena Bekh, European Training Foundation